gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-09/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  - Fix how the ELB access logs module sets the S3 bucket policy so that you don't get a diff every time you run `terraform plan`
+  - Fix how the ELB access logs module sets the S3 bucket policy so that you don&apos;t get a diff every time you run `terraform plan`

 </div>